GitHubHelland/Udacity/WebServerProject/README.md

 Two terraform template files were written, main.tf and vars.tf.
 Some important points:

 * Each item of infrastructure was given the tag "environment" to conform with the tagging policy
-* Password requirements inlcude at least one uppercase, lowercase, numerical and special character so the default password was set to "Password1!"
-* For the virtual machine availibility set, the following variables, "platform_fault_domain_count" and "platform_update_domain_count" were set to 2 in accordance with terraform documentation
+* For the virtual machine availibility set, the following variables, "platform_fault_domain_count" and "platform_update_domain_count" were set to 2 in accordance with terraform documentation for the UK South region (https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/managed-disks-common-fault-domain-region-list.md)
 * Instead of specifying the VM type and size, a reference to the previously created packer image was provided using the following path: "/subscription/{subscription id}/resourcesGroups/webserver-rg/providers/Microsoft.Compute/images/myPackerImage"
-* A variable called vm_count was provided.
-In this deployment it was set to 2, hence creating 2 VMs, but it can be set to a higher number if more VMs are desired.
+* A variable called vm_count was provided with a default value of 2, hence creating 2 VMs, 2 NICs and two disks.

 ### Deploy Terraform  infrastrutcture
 Prior to deploying the Terraform infrastructure I logged in Azure CLI to log in using the "az login" command.
 I then ran the command "az policy assignment list" to confirm that the policy was still available (see output 1).